zfil/docker-git-server/README.md

 ### Authentication

-Copy all the public keys you want to use in ~/git-server-data/client-keys/
+Copy all the public keys you want to use in ~/git-server-data/client-keys/ When you add or remove keys you don't need to restart the container it is taken in real time.

 ### How to create a new repo